Lotti Brown header

 Your nature journal is just for you and it should be a space without judgement - of yourself and by others.
 Drawing in this fun way can make it that.
 Let's leave the perfect drawings for another time...

 Because I'm not saying that we shouldn't ever try to make perfect or very good drawings.
-If you've seen any of my natural history illustrations, you'll see that I spend a lot of time over these nature drawings and paintings and I aim to make them as accurate and as beautiful as I possibly can.
+If you've seen any of my natural history illustrations and nature-inspired artworks, you'll see that I spend a lot of time over these nature drawings and paintings and I aim to make them as accurate and as beautiful as I possibly can.
 This takes time though...

 It's the difference between making a nature sketch and a nature drawing.
 The sketch is quicker, it's less accurate - if you sketch, you likely do it because it gives you pleasure - and you know that practicing your drawing skills little and often in this way is the key to getting better and not losing the drawing skills you've already acquired.
 This is the mindset you need for your drawings in your nature journal.